-Saturday Mostly sunny.
+Saturday Partly cloudy.
 Patches of light frost on and east of the ranges in the early morning.
-Light winds becoming N/NE 15 to 20 km/h early in the morning then tending N/NW 25 to 35 km/h in the morning.
+Winds S 15 to 20 km/h becoming light before dawn then becoming S 15 to 25 km/h in the morning.

 - observations list type